GabCamarda/blokur_coding_test/README.md

-# blokur_coding_test
+# Song Finder
-Coding test - Microservice with RESTful APIs in Node.js and service in GoLang
+Coding test - Microservice with RESTful APIs in Node.js, service in GoLang and React on the front end as a separate microservice